MONROE UNIVERSITY LIBRARIES

 My Monroe > Library Resources > Databases

-This database provides information and opinions on hundreds of current social issues with continuously updated viewpoints and topic overviews.
-If you need a pro/con statement in favor of or against a particular social or political issue, you'll find both sides of many problems represented here.
+This database provides information & opinions on hundreds of current issues with continuously updated viewpoints and topic overviews.
+If you need a pro/con statement in favor of or against a particular social / political issue, both sides of many problems are represented here.

 For off-campus access to these and all Monroe University Library databases, log in through